 Several biological and biochemical mechanisms can be modeled with relatively simple sets of differential algebraic equations (DAE's).
 In the past, we have constructed and demonstrated to biologists the utility of a powerful computational tool with the ability to query massive sets of numerical data obtained from in silico experiments on complex biological systems.
 The initial design of the computational tool derives its expressiveness, flexibility, and power from integrating many well-established and time-tested approaches in numerical analysis, symbolic computation, temporal logic, model checking, and visualization.
-The basic system has been successively augmented into a new system, dubbed XSsystem [9, 10], as it extends the basic foundations provided by the "S-system models of biochemical processes."
+The basic system has been successively augmented into a new system, dubbed "XS-system" (Antoniotti et al., 2002, 2003), as it extends the basic foundations provided by the "S-system models of biochemical processes."
+(See Voit, 2000, and also Antoniotti et al., 2002, Antoniotti et al., 2003, Cornish-Bowden, 1999, and Savageu, 1976.)

-Our core design principles for XS-systems are based upon: (a) an elegant structure founded upon an extendable set of building blocks or modules: e.g., syntheses, degradations, reversible reactions, enzymatic reactions, reactions modulated by coenzymes, and reactions constrained by stoichiometric conditions; (b) flexibility in terms of compositionality and hierarchy; (c) expressibility; and finally, (d) the capability to create consistent semantics.
+Our core design principles for XS-systems are based upon: (a) an elegant structure founded upon an extendable set of building blocks or models: for example, syntheses, degradations, reversible reactions, enzymatic reactions, reactions modulated by coenzymes, and reactions constrained by stoichiometric conditions; (b) flexibility in terms of compositionality and hierarchy; (c) expressibility; and finally, (d) the capability to create consistent semantics.
 Thus, in some sense, our rudimentary XS-system can be thought of as "the RISC (reduced instruction set computer) of systems biology" and provides the foundation upon which a complex language for systems biology can be built.
-For the same reasons, XS-systems also provide an elegant pedagogic tool for computer scientists and biologists to understand key biological processes as well as the algorithmics used to describe them.
+For the same reasons, XS-systems also provide an elegant pedagogic tool for computer scientists and biologists to understand key biological processes as well as the algorithms used to describe them.

-We have extended the core XS-system with many useful modules - in fact, a key design criterion of our system was the ease with which such new modules could be introduced.
+We have extended the core XS-system with many useful modules-in fact, a key design criterion of our system was the ease with which such new modules could be introduced.
 Obvious examples of these key modules include Hill equations, saturation effects, concentration changes due to cell volume growth, the effect of small numbers of molecules, and detailed models of transcription, RNA stability, and protein degradation.
 In each case, the extended system also allows for various representations such as models based on ODE's (Ordinary Differential Equations), SDE's (Stochastic Differential Equations), timed automata, or hybrid automata for each new module introduced, sometimes allowing for multiple representations with instructions on how a representation may be selected.

 Our approach can be justified by simply noting that a vast number of models of interest to working biologists can be expressed and analyzed by the simplest core system.
 It is at this simplest core level that the most interesting biological mechanisms reveal themselves and provide the most useful insights for more experiments and more detailed or more complex models.
-As an anecdote, our group recently analyzed a Caspase cascade model for apoptosis with Lazebniklab at Cold Spring Harbor Lab: using the XS-system, a rough topological model was constructed and analyzed in less than half an hour.
-The model exhibited a quadratic growth of C3A when Caspase-9 was active and a linear growth in the absence of Caspase-9 - an effect that was observed in the laboratory experiments (unpublished results).
+As an anecdote, our group recently analyzed a Caspase cascade model for apoptosis with Lazebnik-lab at Cold Spring Harbor Lab: using the XS-system, a rough topological model was constructed and analyzed in less than half an hour.
+The model exhibited a quadratic growth of C3A when Caspase-9 was active and a linear growth in the absence of Caspase-9-an effect that was observed in the laboratory experiments (unpublished results).
 The simplest model also pointed out the possible presence of several unmodeled molecules as the core model could not explain various well-known thresholding effects.
 Thus, we contend that while we have left ample room for complexity in the system, it is for the simplicity, elegance, and compositionality that we have strived.